awsdocs/elb-network-load-balancers-user-guide/doc_source/create-tls-listener.md

 **Important**
 You cannot install certificates with RSA keys larger than 2048\-bit or EC keys on your Network Load Balancer\.

+### Default Certificate<a name="default-certificate"></a>

+When you create a TLS listener, you must specify exactly one certificate\.
+This certificate is known as the *default certificate*\.
+You can replace the default certificate after you create the TLS listener\.
+For more information, see [Replace the Default Certificate](listener-update-certificates.md#replace-default-certificate)\.

+If you specify additional certificates in a [certificate list](#sni-certificate-list), the default certificate is used only if a client connects without using the Server Name Indication \(SNI\) protocol to specify a hostname or if there are no matching certificates in the certificate list\.

+If you do not specify additional certificates but need to host multiple secure applications through a single load balancer, you can use a wildcard certificate or add a Subject Alternative Name \(SAN\) for each additional domain to your certificate\.

+### Certificate List<a name="sni-certificate-list"></a>

+After you create a TLS listener, it has a default certificate and an empty certificate list\.
+You can optionally add certificates to the certificate list for the listener\.
+Using a certificate list enables the load balancer to support multiple domains on the same port and provide a different certificate for each domain\.
+For more information, see [Add Certificates to the Certificate List](listener-update-certificates.md#add-certificates)\.

+The load balancer uses a smart certificate selection algorithm with support for SNI\.
+If the hostname provided by a client matches a single certificate in the certificate list, the load balancer selects this certificate\.
+If a hostname provided by a client matches multiple certificates in the certificate list, the load balancer selects the best certificate that the client can support\.
+Certificate selection is based on the following criteria in the following order:
++ Public key algorithm \(prefer ECDSA over RSA\)
++ Hashing algorithm \(prefer SHA over MD5\)
++ Key length \(prefer the largest\)
++ Validity period

+The load balancer access log entries indicate the hostname specified by the client and the certificate presented to the client\.
+For more information, see [Access Log Entries](load-balancer-access-logs.md#access-log-entry-format)\.

+### Certificate Renewal<a name="ssl-certificate-renewal"></a>

+Each certificate comes with a validity period\.
+You must ensure that you renew or replace each certificate for your load balancer before its validity period ends\.
+This includes the default certificate and certificates in a certificate list\.
+Renewing or replacing a certificate does not affect in\-flight requests that were received by the load balancer node and are pending routing to a healthy target\.
+After a certificate is renewed, new requests use the renewed certificate\.
+After a certificate is replaced, new requests use the new certificate\.

+You can manage certificate renewal and replacement as follows:
++ Certificates provided by AWS Certificate Manager and deployed on your load balancer can be renewed automatically\.
+ACM attempts to renew certificates before they expire\.
+For more information, see [Managed Renewal](https://docs.aws.amazon.com/acm/latest/userguide/acm-renewal.html) in the *AWS Certificate Manager User Guide*\.
++ If you imported a certificate into ACM, you must monitor the expiration date of the certificate and renew it before it expires\.
+For more information, see [Importing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
++ If you imported a certificate into IAM, you must create a new certificate, import the new certificate to ACM or IAM, add the new certificate to your load balancer, and remove the expired certificate from your load balancer\.

 ## Security Policies<a name="describe-ssl-policies"></a>

+When you create a TLS listener, you must select a security policy\.
+You can update the security policy as needed\.
+For more information, see [Update the Security Policy](listener-update-certificates.md#update-security-policy)\.

 You can choose the security policy that is used for front\-end connections\.
 The `ELBSecurityPolicy-2016-08` security policy is always used for backend connections\.
 Network Load Balancers do not support custom security policies\.